 Chris Hero is the Chief Financial Officer at Gateway Public Schools.
 He has over 10 years of senior management experience for corporations and non-profit organizations in Silicon Valley and San Francisco.
 Previously Chris served as Chief Operating Officer for Stanford Schools Corporation.
 Chris received a BA in History from Santa Clara University and an MBA from Boston University’s Graduate School of Management.
 When not working, Chris travels as much as possible, preferably to places on paths less traveled.
 Having played for his college team, Chris is also an avid tennis player.

 Sharon Olken is the Executive Director of Gateway Public Schools.
-In 2000, Sharon joined Gateway’s faculty as a humanities teacher.
-Since that time, Sharon has been a Lead Teacher, Dean of Faculty, and for the past seven years she served as the Principal of Gateway High School.
-During her tenure as principal, Gateway was recognized as a California Distinguished School and as a top-performing charter high school by the US Department of Education.
-She is inspired by working with such a talented and committed group of educators and thrilled that, by opening its second school, Gateway is poised to set more young people on the road to college.
-Sharon earned her B.A. from Harvard University, where she was captain of the varsity soccer team, and she received her M.A. in Education at Stanford University.
-Sharon taught a course in the Stanford Teacher Education Program called “Educating for Equity and Democracy,” and she worked for Senator Feinstein for two years before beginning her career in education.
-Sharon is proud of her Bay Area roots, her San Francisco Giants, and her very well-behaved puppy, Cody Ross.
+In 2000, Sharon joined Gateway’s faculty as a Humanities Teacher.
+Since then, Sharon has been a Lead Teacher, Dean of Faculty, and served as the Principal of Gateway High School for seven years.
+During her tenure as Principal, Gateway was recognized as a California Distinguished School and as a top-performing charter high school by the US Department of Education.
+In 2011, Sharon helped launch Gateway’s second school, Gateway Middle School.
+Sharon is inspired by the potential of young people and by Gateway’s amazing teachers and staff who help students get on the road to college.
+Sharon earned her B.A. from Harvard University, where she was captain of the varsity soccer team, and earned her M.A. in Education from Stanford University.
+Sharon taught a course in the Stanford Teacher Education Program called “Educating for Equity and Democracy,” and worked for Senator Feinstein for two years before beginning her career in education.
+Sharon is proud of her Bay Area roots, her San Francisco Giants, and her very well behaved dog, Cody Ross.

 Jennifer Tully is the Co-Chair of Gateway’s Board of Trustees.
 Jennifer is a licensed architect who attended graduate school at the University of Virginia and undergraduate at the University of Illinois.
 She lived in New York for 12 years and worked for Richard Meier & Partners and Helfand Architects before starting her own practice.
 Her work experience includes museums, churches, university and office buildings, as well as commercial interiors and residences.
 She and her husband, Douglas, moved to San Francisco in 2006 and have three children in elementary school.